sanampm7/sanampm7/README.md

 # 👋 Hi, I'm Sanam Magar

-I'm in a phase of Full-Stack Developer specializing in the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
+I'm in a phase of learning Full-Stack Developer specializing in the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
 I build responsive, scalable, and user-centric web applications with a strong focus on UI/UX design and performance.

 ## 🚀 Tech Stack
 - **Frontend**: React.js, Tailwind CSS